Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

 \section{Analysis of one pass through a shelf shuffler}

-This section gives a fairly complete analysis of a single pass through a shelf shuffler. \ref{newsec31} gives several equivalent descriptions of the shuffle.
-In \ref{sec31}, a closed-form formula for the chance of any permutation $w$ is given.
+This section gives a fairly complete analysis of a single pass through a shelf shuffler.
+Section~\ref{newsec31} gives several equivalent descriptions of the shuffle.
+In Section~\ref{sec31}, a closed-form formula for the chance of any permutation $w$ is given.
 This in turn depends only on the number of ``valleys'' in $w$.
-The number of permutations with $j$ valleys is easily calculated and so exact computations for any of the distances above are available. \ref{newsec33} uses the exact formulae to get asymptotic rates of convergence for $l(\infty)$ and separation distances. \ref{sec32} gives the distribution of such permutations by cycle type. \ref{sec33} gives the distribution of the ``shape'' of such a permutation under the Robinson--Schensted--Knuth map. \ref{sec34} gives the distribution of the number of descents.
+The number of permutations with $j$ valleys is easily calculated, and so exact computations for any of the distances above are available.
+Section~\ref{newsec33} uses the exact formulas to get asymptotic rates of convergence for $l_\infty$ and separation distances.
+Section~\ref{sec32} gives the distribution of such permutations by cycle type.
+Section~\ref{sec33} gives the distribution of the ``shape'' of such a permutation under the Robinson--Schensted--Knuth map.
+Section~\ref{sec34} gives the distribution of the number of descents.
 We find it surprising that a real-world applied problem makes novel contact with elegant combinatorics.
-In \ref{sec4}, iterations of a shelf shuffler are shown to be equivalent to shelf shuffling with more shelves.
-Thus all of the formulae of this section apply.
+In Section~\ref{sec4}, iterations of a shelf shuffler are shown to be equivalent to shelf shuffling with more shelves.
+Thus all of the formulas of this section apply.